RemyVim/ink-if-story-template/docs/devlog/why-ink-why-this-template.md

 Building this template was my excuse to dig in.
 I wanted a real project with real goals, not just JavaScript tutorials.
 Something I hope it might be useful to someone other than me when I finish: a template that writers can pick up and use without fighting the tools.
 Something that—in the spirit of Ink itself—just gets out of the way.

 Ink already has a strong community.
-It's been around for years, created by Inkle, who make excellent narrative games.
+It's been around for years.
 It's battle-tested.
 Free and open source.
 The missing piece was always web publishing.
 Ink is well established in Unity, but almost invisible in browser-based CYOA-type interactive fiction.

 I'd like to help change that, even a little.